DIY Mudroom in an Armoire

 Measure for your crown molding!

-Building the DIY Mudroom Armoire
+Building the DIY Armoire

-Getting started, I had Home Depot rip the full 3/4″ plywood sheet down into 16″ x 96″ strips, the first two swipes will create 16″ boards and the last swipe will be a slightly smaller board which is great because we want our shelf and bench sat back a little inside the armoire, and we need to put framing boards on it as well!
-The half sheet of 3/4″ plywood needs to be ripped down to 16″ pieces as well, you only need 2 from this one, but it is best to get it cut at the same time while the saw is set so they will all be the exact same width!!
-Does that make sense?
+Getting started on this DIY armoire, I had Home Depot rip the full 3/4″ plywood sheet down into 16″ x 96″ strips, the first two swipes will create 16″ boards and the last swipe will be a slightly smaller board which is great because we want our shelf and bench sat back a little inside the armoire, and we need to put framing boards on it as well!

 Let’s start building this beautiful beast!!
 I started with attaching the sides to the top!
 The top is on top of the sides, using 3/4″ pocket holes drilled into the sides, attach the sides and top with wood glue and 1 1/4″ pocket hole screws!